Oh, little town of Bethlehem

 My experience in Bethlehem was grotesquely disappointing.
-To start, the tour guide was an hour late.
+To start, the tour guide was an hour late – not a huge surprise in the Middle East, but frustrating nonetheless.
 Rawrr.

-Once he finally showed up, there was no apology or explanation for the tardiness, just a gruff “Get in the van, we’re late!”
+Once the guide finally showed up, there was no apology or explanation for the tardiness, just a gruff “Get in the van, we’re late!”
 There was no explanation along the way of what was going on as we passed from Israel into the West Bank, Palestinian territory.
-The only indication I had of a change was the alert my iPhone sends when I cross into a new country and of course, the ever-present machine guns at the border.
+The only indication I had of a change was the alert my iPhone sends when I cross into a new country and the ever-present machine guns and military presence at the border.

 Hark the herald angels sing.